BradJones-3/friendly-guide/TESTING.md

 In the game over modal the player will also have the option to return to the homepage by clicking 'Home' which will direct them back to the homepage.
 ![Jedi Master Game Over Home Button](assets/testing-files/manual-testing/master/master-over-home.mp4)

-When the player finds all the matching pairs on the last pair the game will be stopped and the winning modal will be shown which will display the moves taken and the time remaning on the clock.
+When the player finds all the matching pairs on the last pair the game will be stopped and the winning modal will be shown which will display the moves taken and the time remaining on the clock.
 ![Jedi Master Winning Modal](assets/testing-files/manual-testing/master/master-win-modal.mp4)

 When inside the winning modal the player can choose to 'Play Again' which will return them to the welcome message as seen before playing.